-By the way, are you searching for a 2022 calendar to use?
-We're offering a free printable 2022 calendar as it’s a little gift for your continued support to Succulents Box.
-It comes in cute monthly succulent and cactus themes to love!!
+What's more?
+We're offering a free printable collection as a gift for your continued support to Succulents Box.
+New designs are added monthly, all in cute succulents and cacti themes.

 Tips on Succulent Propagation from Leaves and Cuttings